 Potions and Slime

 Set up a witchy laboratory and try one of our spooky witchy potions.
-We’ve got potions that change colour, potions that fizz and potions that look and feel icky.
+We’ve got potions that change colour, fizz, and potions that look and feel icky.

-Try making some bubbly witchy drinks while investigating which make the best bubbles.
+Try making some bubbly witchy drinks while investigating which makes the best bubbles.
 These are also great for a Halloween party.

 We love the look of this glow in the dark slime from Left Brain Craft Brain.
-Here at Science Sparks we enjoyed making glow in the dark oobleck too.
+This would be a great activity alongside my glow in the dark oobleck!

 Stretch and squish our Halloween slime.
-This would be great to give out in small tubs as an alternative to candy.
+This would be great to give out in small tubs to trick or treaters as an alternative to candy.

 Spider and Bug Experiments